cowuake/schemius/README.md

 ## Try out now

-Schemus can be found at https://cowuake.github.io/schemus/, although it is not currently tuned for fruition via web browsers.
+Schemius can be found at https://cowuake.github.io/schemius/, although it is not currently tuned for fruition via web browsers.

 ## License